Brainlab Achieves Sub-Millimetric Accuracy for Patient Positioning with Revolutionary 3D Vision System

 Finally, the system also needed to merge the heat signature images produced by the thermal camera with the patient’s reconstructed 3D surface structure as an added dimension to track the patient’s position.

-To address these challenges, Brainlab partnered with Cognex to provide the right surface camera for the task – the 3D-A5000.
+To address these challenges, Brainlab chose Cognex to provide the right surface camera for the task – the 3D-A5000.

 High-Precision 3D Camera for High-Precision Applications